mohammadparsa-javidi/restaurant-template/README.md

 # restaurant-template
-This is the template of website
+This is the template of restaurant website